yezune/FEP/README-EN.md

 \end{equation}
 $$

-Here, **H** corresponds to a Hamiltonian operator that returns the energy $E$ of the particle and $V(x)$ is the Schrödinger potential of a particle's states.
+Here, $\pmb{H}$ corresponds to a Hamiltonian operator that returns the energy $E$ of the particle and $V(x)$ is the Schrödinger potential of a particle's states.
 For consistency with other texts, this section will denote the states of a particle by $x\equiv \pi_k$.
 Schrödinger's equation is central to nearly all applications of quantum mechanics; including quantum field theory, which combines special relativity with quantum mechanics.
 Furthermore, formulations of quantum gravity, such as string theory do not modify Schrödinger's equation.
 The above time-independent (single particle) Schrödinger equation can be derived as follows.
 #### The Schrödinger equation from first principles

 Our starting point is to express the flow in terms of the NESS density and the amplitude of random fluctuations, where the amplitude is expressed in terms of a (reduced) mass and Planck's constant.
 This enables us to express the gradients of the wave function in terms of flow[^note-17]: